fk128/jrnl-timeline/README.md

 2. `cd` into the directory.
 3. Install node modules by running `npm install`.
 4. Install packages by running `bower install`.
-5. Run `grunt` to generate the optimised version in directory `js/build/`.
+5. Run `grunt` to generate the optimised version.
+The output will be in the `dist` directory.

 ## Acknowledgement